bookofproofs/bookofproofs.github.io/_sources/history/19th-century/chitty.md

 ### Mathematical Profile (Excerpt):
 * Herbert Chitty, born 13 January 1863 in Marylebone, London to Joseph William Chitty and Clara Jessie Pollock, became a barrister at law.
-* Herbert and Mabel Chitty had three children: Christopher Chitty (1893-1953); Letitia Chitty (1897-1982), the subject of this biography; and Patience Penelope Chitty (1904-1988).
-* Several of the references give five children and name two other girls, Jessie Elizabeth Chitty and Helen Louisa Chitty.
-* We cannot find any evidence for these two being Letitia's sisters, and certainly at the time of the 1911 census there are only three children in the family.
-* In 1907 Herbert Chitty, Letitia's father, became bursar of Winchester College but he had broad interests being also an antiquary and genealogist.
-* Letitia, therefore, grew up in a well-off family; at the time of the 1911 census the family were living at 51 Campden House Road, Kensington, a house with ten rooms, and they had three servants, a nurse, a cook and a house parlour maid.
 * Letitia was privately tutored and attended Kensington High School between 1903 and 1916.
 * Having gained from a strong mathematical education at Kensington High School, Chitty was admitted to Newnham College, Cambridge, in 1916 to study mathematics.
 * Chitty worked at the Admiralty Air Department with Alfred John Sutton Pippard (1891-1969) on a mathematical investigation of stress analysis for the experimental planes being built.